orta/youtube/rebase/peril.md

 ### intro

 I'm Orta Therox, a developer/designer working on the TypeScript team.

 In the Apple developer ecosystem, there's a term called "Sherlocking" - it's used when a platform vendor (like Apple) re-implements an idea which previously was an indie app.

 The titular example came from when Apple took all of the ideas from an indie app by Karelia software called "Watson" into an upgrade of their app "Sherlock".
 It's wild, Apple gave Watson an award for best innovation in 2002, then in 2003 an update to Sherlock made it basically a carbon copy.
 In those situations, you really don't have much choice in the matter.

 I've been sherlocked twice in my OSS career two big open source projects, on projects I've devoted years to, this is the story of the second one.
+Which starts right after the first.

-How GitHub sherlocked Peril.
+This is a Rebase on How GitHub sherlocked Peril.

 ---- title card ----